mbecker20/komodo/readme.md

 # Monitor 🦎

-A tool to build and deploy software across many servers. [docs](https://mbecker20.github.io/monitor)
+A tool to build and deploy software across many servers.
+[See the docs](https://docs.monitor.dev)

 Docs for periphery setup script can be found in [scripts/readme.md](https://github.com/mbecker20/monitor/blob/main/scripts/readme.md).